ironhack-edu/temp-id-case-study/lessons/css-selectors-advanced.md

 }
 ```

 You can mix selectors as much as you need to create awesome and beautiful web pages!
+Feel free to play along with the example code and see where your creativity will take you!

-## Attribute Selector
+### Attribute Selector

-:::info

 ```css
 element[attr-name="value"] {